reckafella/alx-system_engineering-devops/0x02-shell_redirections/README.md

 3. 2-hellofile -- a script that displays the content of the /etc/passwd file.

 4. 4-lastlines -- a script that displays the last 10 lines of /etc/passwd.

+5. 5-firstlines -- a script that displays the first 10 lines of /etc/passwd